ilkajw/gnn-decision-boundary/README.md

 #### config.py

 Here, define
-- the TUDataset to use with `DATASET_NAME` (currently only MUTAG availabledue to missing precalculated edit paths for other datasets)
+- the TUDataset to use with `DATASET_NAME` (currently only MUTAG is available due to missing precalculated edit paths for other datasets)
 - the model architecture to use in original dataset training and/or augmented dataset training with `MODEL`
 - the model hyperparameters with `MODEL_KWARGS`
 - training parameters `K_FOLDS`, `EPOCHS`, `LEARNING_RATE`, `BATCH_SIZE`